utcsilab/bloch-simulator-python/README.md

 ======================
 This library is distributed under the same terms as Brian's original bloch simulator

-Thank you to Brian for the original bloch simulator, Mikki Lustig for the code for the helper modules, and NPann for assisting me with a critical bug fix.
+Thank you to Brian for the original bloch simulator, Miki Lustig for the code for the helper modules, and NPann for assisting me with a critical bug fix.